Top 10 Places to Visit in Delhi – A Local’s Bucket List

 The temple is made entirely of marble in the shape of the 29 petals of a lotus flower.
 The interior is expansive and serene, beautiful in its simplicity.
 Everyone is welcome at the Lotus Temple.
 Bahais are very inclusive and believe in the unity of all people.

-Dilli Haat is Delhi’s favourite outdoor food and crafts bazaar.
-While many tourists come here to shop for Indian handicrafts, it is also very popular with locals.
-This is an excellent spot to do some souvenir shopping and have lunch.
+Dilli Haat INA is Delhi’s favourite outdoor food and crafts bazaar.
+While many tourists come here to shop for Indian handicrafts, it is also popular with locals.
+This is an excellent spot for souvenir shopping and lunch.

 You’ll find authentic Indian textiles, crafts and art from all over India here.
 Artisans rotate every two weeks, so the selection is always changing and seasonal.

 There is a terrific outdoor food court with food stalls from many different states of India.
-It’s a great place to have a meal.
+I’ve eaten here many times and never had a problem.

 9. Jama Masjid

 Jama Masjid is one of the oldest working mosques in Delhi.
-It is the royal mosque built by Shah Jahan (the ruler that built the Red Fort and Taj Mahal) in the 1650s.
+It is the royal mosque built by Shah Jahan in the 1650s.

 With three gates, four towers and two minarets, all of red sandstone and marble, it is an impressive sight.
 For incredible views and photos of Old Delhi, you can climb one of the towers for a small fee.

 The dress code is strict.
-Women must cover their heads, shoes must be removed, and arms and legs must be clothed.
-You can borrow a cover up at the mosque if you need one.
+Shoes must be removed, and arms and legs must be clothed and women must cover their hair.
+You can borrow a cover up at the mosque.

 10. Lodhi Garden